robertlarkins/preferred-development-practices/Practices/GitCommits.md

 ### Slices

-Horizontal (system layer) and Vertical slices (features).
+Horizontal (system code layer) and Vertical slices (features).
 A commit should be done at each layer of a vertical slice.
 Though to ensure that the commit is still atomic the feature needs to be thin or a concise addition to the code base.

+## When committing what should be kept together

+- Tests should be committed with the code that is under test

+## When comitting, what should be kept separate

 ## Atomic Commits